stevencpp/cpp_modules/README.md

 # cpp_modules

 This repository is a collection of experimental tools/libraries that can be used to build C++ modules with CMake's Ninja or MSBuild generators and Clang as the compiler on Linux or MSVC/ClangCl/Clang as the compiler on Windows.
-The tools use a patched clang-scan-deps to scan for module dependencies and the results are stored in an LMDB embedded store for incremental builds.
+The tools use a patched clang-scan-deps to scan for module dependencies and the results are persisted in an LMDB embedded store for incremental builds.
 Binary installers are available for Windows and Linux.

 ## Example